 F: I see rice patties floating.
 They are divided into squares.

-Bells recorded at Schloss Salem, Bus idling, Bus Driver “This south Baltimore“
+Still floating, but separated into squares, near the shore.
+Bells recorded at Schloss Salem, Bus idling, Bus Driver “This south Baltimore“ Bell strike 12 times

 F: Bubbling up rapidly.
 I ask if we have gotten the drain, apparently, we had partially removed it.